mo1ein/jobname/src/exalab.md

 - What is mutable and immutable and why? give me an example for each.

 - We have one dictionary and we have a function that change this dictionary.
-If function dosen't return anything, our dictionary changed or not?
+If function doesn't return anything, our dictionary changed or not?

 - What is references relationship with mutable and immutable? have relationship between this?